 It’s been brilliant to see other organisations take a stance on inequality in mobility.
 I’ve been inspired by a series of editorials in Bicycling mag written by Black cycling leaders and activists like Tamika Butler, Nedra Deadwyler and Rachel Olzer.
 We’re happy to support this work if ever we can!

 For everyone who’s reached out to speak about how they can apply privacy preserving techniques to data they hold – thank you!
 For public and private organisations that either hold or are interested in data sharing, we hope we helped demonstrate practically how you might embed privacy preserving techniques in the agreement.
+We’ll write about what these techniques make possible for mobility providers in our next and final post.

 If you’re interested in testing the randomised response technique or have already tried it, we’d love to hear from you.